 100.000 weekly visits to the Red Light District ladies

 ‘Do not forget the simple mathematics here: 400 windows in Amsterdam where 2 to 3 ladies have their daily shifts with each around 10-15 customers a day.
 At least.
-How many times a week can one man pay for their services?
-So 2.5 x 6 thousand men, 7 days a week.
-The tourists alone do not cover that.’
+That is more than 8000 men a day, 7 days a week.
+That is over 56.000 a week.
+And this would be the bare minimum.
+The male tourists alone do not cover that.’

 Karin adds: ‘And that is just windows, there are also prostitutes on the online internet or illegal street prostitutes in most cities.’
 Her finger pedantically pointing in my direction.